andrewkerr9000/rust-dojo/ownership_and_borrowing/README.md

 Rust's USP is a combination of ML level safety and C level runtime overhead.

 This is enabled by determining the lifetime of resources (heap memory, file handles etc) statically, which is made possible by controlling ownership and aliasing of variables.
-Sometimes the compiler needs help with named lifetimes, but there is a proposal to improve inferrence so this is needed much less often.

 This dojo:
 ======